thhuang/Motion-Planning-Project/README.md

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`

 `motion_planning.py` is implemented with a event-driven code similar to [`backyard_flyer.py`](https://github.com/thhuang/Backyard-Flyer-Project/blob/master/backyard_flyer.py).
 Moreover, a planning state is added to automatically generate waypoints.
+The main planning algorithm

 #### 2. Set your current local position